 The NI Executive has launched a new NI Micro-business Hardship Fund to help Northern Ireland based micro-businesses and social enterprises unable to access other regional and national COVID-19 support measures.

-The level of Hardship Fund grant will be up to £10,000 for businesses that pay business rates on premises and up to £5,000 for those that do not pay business rates.
-While businesses within each category will receive the same amount, the final amounts awarded will be dependent upon the number of successful applications, to ensure that the £40m budget is not exceeded.
+The level of Hardship Fund grant will be up to £10,000 for businesses which pay business rates on premises and up to £5,000 for those that do not pay business rates.
+Businesses within each category will receive the same amount.

 Only one grant will be paid to each eligible business, irrespective of how many properties the business occupies.

 To be eligible the business must:

 - have employed between one and nine employees paid via PAYE at 29 February 2020.
 Businesses, where the sole employee is the business owner or company director, are not eligible for this scheme; and